Criminology BA (Hons)

 Doing Research in Criminology (40 Credits)

 Module code: CRI2003Status: CompulsoryThis module is designed to meet the practical and academic requirements of students approaching independent research while embedded within the Criminal Justice family.
 Doing Research in Criminology provides students with a thorough grounding in those ideas and skills which have direct bearing on the pursuit of their independent learning.

 Module code: CRI2007Status: DesignateThe purpose of this module is to provide students with an overview of the history and political approaches of crime control and policing together with an examination of the structures of contemporary policing.
 The module also offers a critical examination of crime control and order maintenance in the context of street level reality.

-Module code: PSY2016Status: DesignateThe purpose of this module is to build on the Social Psychology material introduced in the first year module PSY1003 ?
-Introduction to Psychology.
-The module introduces more contemporary and critical perspectives with a view to providing students with a thorough and more complex understanding of theories research and methods in Social Psychology.
+Module code: PSY2030Status: DesignateThe purpose of this module is to build on the Social and Developmental Psychology material introduced in the Level 4 module PSY1003 - Introduction to Psychology.
+This module covers contemporary and critical perspectives related to development across the lifespan within complex social worlds and will be of interest to students wishing to deepen their knowledge of theories research and methods in Social and Developmental Psychology.

 - Crime and Justice (20 Credits)

 Crime and Punishment (20 Credits)

 Module code: CRI3001Status: CompulsoryParadigms of punishment have evolved in the context of broader strategies of 'care' and 'control'.
 These contribute to and occur within the broader study of criminal justice and social regulation.
 The module is concerned to examine and evaluate the fundamental features of the system of penalties that operates in Britain.

 Crime: Perspectives of Gender and Race (20 Credits)